SSoelvsten/adiar/FUTURE_WORK.md

 ## Implementation of missing BDD algorithms
-There are still many features for BDDs not yet addressed in the _COOM_ library, and valuable additions to the current project can be made in implementing these.
+There are still many features for BDDs not yet addressed in the _Adiar_ library, and valuable additions to the current project can be made in implementing these.
 All of these of course should be made in the style of _Time-Forward Processing_ like the rest.